2025 SkeptiCal Conference Speakers

 Skepardy! is our skeptically-themed version of the popular game show “Jeopardy!”.

 We are proud to have Bill Patterson back for yet more skeptically themed game show segment of our event.
-Bill has been quizzing clever people for years, and for this event we'll have some special guests as contestants, and questions from your favorite skeptics, as well.
+Bill has been quizzing clever people for years, and for this event we'll have Kyle Polich and Molly Bentley as contestants, and questions from your favorite skeptics, as well.

 Bill Patterson was a high school physics teacher for ten years, a Peace Corps volunteer, and a youth agency executive.
 He currently is a radiation therapist living in Sonoma County, California.
 He loves all things rational, and is a board member of Bay Area Skeptics.